marcotuiio/Data_Structures/README.md

       - need to fix some writes on txt/svg on qry

 NEW TO DO:
-   fix remove (even after removed, still shows up on svg) make percursoProfundidade e percursoLargura fix some datail after
+   fix remove (even after removed, still shows up on svg) make TAD functions involving LIST fix some datails after

 So pra não perder;
 printf("\n");